 IFAW campaigns against commercial whaling

-Protecting whales is one of IFAW’s priorities and our Sydney office, which has a long, successful history championing a number of initiatives, is at the forefront of stopping the slaughter in the Southern Ocean.
+Protecting whales is one of IFAW’s top priorities and we have a long history of successfully championing a number of initiatives, including a decade at the forefront of stopping the slaughter of whales for so-called ‘scientific research’ in the Southern Ocean around Antarctica.

-IFAW convened four panels of international legal experts between 2006 and 2009 which concluded that Japan’s Southern Ocean whaling was unlawful.
-In May 2010, Australia launched its case at the International Court of Justice against Japan’s ‘scientific’ whaling, the first ever case brought before the court involving a wildlife or environmental issue.
-In June 2013, the World Court heard oral arguments from Australia and Japan.
+Despite a global whaling moratorium since 1986, Japan has continued whaling in the Antarctic.
+IFAW convened four panels of world-class legal experts between 2006 and 2009 in Paris, London, Sydney and Canberra which concluded that Japan’s Southern Ocean whaling was unlawful.
+Drawing heavily on these legal arguments, Australia launched its case in May 2010 at the International Court of Justice against Japan’s Antarctic whaling, the first case brought before the court involving a wildlife issue.
+The World Court heard oral arguments from Australia and Japan in the summer of 2013 and issued its final judgment the following spring.